devth/devth.github.com/_posts/2018-07-10-dec-deep-environmental-config.md

 ## Introducing dec: Deep Environmental Config

-[dec](https://github.com/devth/dec) is a tiny library that embraces this constraint and provides an `explode` function to transform env var KV pairs into an expected shape equivalent to a potentially deep EDN structure.
+[dec](https://github.com/devth/dec) is a tiny library that embraces this constraint and provides an `explode` function to transform KV pairs into an expected shape equivalent to a potentially deep EDN structure.

-The following configurations are equivalent from the perspective of [new lib that consumes dec]:
+The following configurations are equivalent from the perspective of dec:

 ```bash
 MY_DB_PORT=4567